orrosman/Loop-Machine/readme.md

 ---

 ## Features
+- 📱 Mobile friendly

-- Toggle which tracks will be played with a mute button
+- 🔇 Toggle which tracks will be played with a mute button
-- A cursor to show you the progress of the tracks
+- 📈 A cursor to show you the progress of the tracks
-- Play/Pause buttons
+- ⏯ Play/Pause buttons
-- A "Loop" button - loop through the track and hear them again and again...
+- ➿ A "Loop" button - loop through the track and hear them again and again...

 ---